git-moss/DrivenByMossWiki/Akai-APC40-&-APC40mkII-Changes.md

 * New: Changed Nudge- to Undo and Nudge+ to Redo.
 * New: Flipped functionality of "Detail View" (is now "Toggle plugin window") and Shift+"Details View" (is now "Step through the layout perspectives").
+* New: Drum sequencer: The highlighted grid in the drum machine now only show the 12 pads.
+The scene buttons 1/2 move the pad view by 4.
+The scene buttons 4/5 move the pad view by 12 (previously 16).
 * Fixed: "Step through the layout perspectives" did not work on some display profiles.

 ## 5.13